 Considering a Hyphenated Last Name?
 Here's What You Need to Know

 There are plenty of reasons why you might be hesitant to take your partner's name after marriage—and you certainly aren't alone.
 Some people have established a successful career with name recognition.
 Others simply prefer their original surname or have strong ties to their lineage.
 But what if you still want to honor your union and your new family's roots?
 How do you decide which moniker to take if you're torn between the two?
 In all these cases and many more, the perfect solution may be a hyphenated last name, aka using two last names postwedding instead of just one.
+If you're considering combining your last names, use this comprehensive guide to answer all of your questions about the legal ins and outs of this postwedding task.

 In this article: